bortch/Upcycled-STIB-Validator/index.md

 ### Keyboard

-The validator has a capacitive keyboard.
+The validator has a **capacitive touch keyboard**.

-I'm not experienced enough to do reverse engineering, so I decided to redo a capacitive keyboard myself.
+I'm not experienced enough to do reverse engineering, so I decided to *redo* a capacitive keyboard myself.

 The result is not optimal and it could be improved, but it is functional enough.